 EndNote is the University of Bristol's recommended reference management software.
+On this page you can find guidance to both the desktop and online versions.

 What is EndNote?